 You are a real and distinct person, loved by the Father, saved by the Son, empowered by the Spirit, and guided by the Word.
 My goal is to come alongside what the Father, Son, and the Spirit are doing in your life, to help you maximize Their good work in your life in real, tangible, and practical ways. – Rick Thomas

-Gospel-centered – We believe the Gospel speaks to all of life, but many Christians are unaware how to connect the Gospel to their day-to-day lives.
-Our aim is to serve the body of Christ by helping our students to perceive, understand, and make those Gospel connections.
+Gospel-Centered – We believe the Gospel speaks to all of life, but many Christians are unaware how to connect the Gospel to their day-to-day lives.
+We aim to serve the body of Christ by helping our students to perceive, understand, and make those Gospel connections.
 The practical elements of this program are the hardest, but the most rewarding.

 |01||–||Systematic Theology||Practical studies through all the major doctrines.|